 - 1. Where the Group has co-invested with its managed funds, it is the type of the underlying investment, and the valuation techniques used for these underlying investments, that is set out here. - 2.
-Investments in the following strategies are sensitised using the actual or implied earnings multiple to provide a consistent, comparable basis for this analysis: Corporate Investments, US Mid-Market, North America Credit Partners. - 3.
-The sensitivity analysis is performed on the entire portfolio of subordinated notes of CLO vehicles that the Group has invested in with total value of £187.7m (2023: £182.8m).
-The default rate applied was set at 4.5% until 2025, reducing by 0.5% semi-annually during 2025 and reverting to 3% in 2026.
-The upside case is based on the default rate being lowered to 2.5% p.a. for the next 21 months then to 2.0% for the 3 following months, keeping all other parameters consistent.
-The downside case is based on the default rate being increased over the next 21 months to 6.5% then to 6.0% for the 3 following months, keeping all other parameters consistent.
+Where both discounted cash flow ("DCF") and market comparable companies' valuation techniques are performed, the valuation models are calibrated, and an earnings multiple is implied by the DCF valuation.
+Where this methodology is applied, the sensitivity has been applied to the implied earnings multiple, using the market comparable companies' valuation technique. - 3.
+Investments in the following strategies are sensitised using the actual or implied earnings multiple to provide a consistent and comparable basis for this analysis: Corporate Investments, US Mid-Market, North America Credit Partners. - 4.
+The sensitivity analysis is performed on the entire portfolio of subordinated notes of CLO vehicles that the Group has invested in with total value of £214.9m (2024: £187.7m).
+This value includes investments in CLOs that are not consolidated £7.7m (2024: £197.7m) and investments in CLOs which are consolidated £207.2m (2024: £168.0m).
+The default rate applied was set at 2.0% until maturity, across the entire portfolio.
+The upside case is based on the default rate being lowered to 1.0% to maturity, keeping all other parameters consistent.
+The downside case is based on the default rate being increased to 3.0% to maturity, keeping all other parameters consistent.